DeepLabCut/DeepLabCut/docs/pytorch/pytorch_config.md

 ### Restarting Training at a Specific Checkpoint

-If you wish to restart the training at a specific checkpoint, you can specify the full path of the checkpoint to the `init_weights` variable, as shown below.
+If you wish to restart the training at a specific checkpoint, you can specify the full path of the checkpoint to the `resume_training_from` variable, as shown below.
 In this example, `snapshot-010.pt` will be loaded before training starts, and the model will continue to train from the 10th epoch on.